 Should I buy a new home?
 Should I buy a new home now?

-Well if your asking yourself these questions, then chances are you have been in an inner struggle for some time.
-Renting month to month… Year after year tends to lend to this very question..
+Well if your asking yourself this question, then chances are you have been in an inner struggle for some time.
+Renting month to month… Year after year tends to lend to these very questions..
 Should I buy?
 Should I become a homeowner?
 Is it the right time?

 Well according to Lawrence Yun, chief economist of the National Association of REALTORS (NAR), the housing market is taking a turn for the best and proved that in 2012.
 All homes sales showed significant gains opposed to the previous four years.